stepleton/NeoWidEx/README.md

 ## Acknowledgements

-It would not have been possible for me to write NeoWidEx without the following people and resources:
+It would not have been possible for me to write NeoWidEx without help of the following people and resources:

 - [Dr. Patrick Schäfer](http://john.ccac.rwth-aachen.de:8000/patrick/index.htm),  whose numerous contributions include disassembly and/or analysis of various
   Widget ROMs, technical documentation from his various projects, and some